uviclibraries/genai-notebooklm/4-nblm-summarize-survey-text.md

 3. Let's ask NotebookLM to summarize the responses to _Survey Question 1_ by typing the following into the chat box and pressing Enter: ```Please analyze the following short-answer survey responses from participants who attended a university-level workshop.
 Summarize the key feedback by identifying recurring themes, specific suggestions for improvement, and notable positive aspects.
 Highlight actionable insights and any patterns in participant opinions.
 Present the findings clearly, categorizing them into strengths, areas for improvement, and additional comments or suggestions.
 Ensure the summary is concise and easy to understand.```
   - **Reflection**: Do the themes and suggestions questions look reasonable based on reading the comments in the _Survey Question 1_ PDF document?
   - **Reflection**: In my response, two instructors are highlighted for being particularly expert and helpful.
 Do we know if that is because these two instructors teach most of the workshops, and equally expert and helpful instructors teach only a handful of workshops so aren't highlighted by NotebookLM?
 You don't have the data to evaluate this question, but it would be something to explore if this was your research project.
+4. NotebookLM provides linkable citations for the factual claims or interpretations it makes.
+Let's see if these citations can help validate NotebookLM's claims:
+  -
-4. **OLD WORKSHOP MATERIALS BELOW...**
+5. **OLD WORKSHOP MATERIALS BELOW...**

+## Explore Survey Question 2 Responses
+3. ...
-3. Identify contradictory findings or interpretations between these journal articles.
+4. Identify contradictory findings or interpretations between these journal articles.
 Type the following into the chat box and press Enter: ```Identify any contradictory findings or interpretations between these studies.```
   - **Reflection**: Are the contradictory findings supported by the citations?
 4. Identify common themes or research questions shared by these articles.
 Type the following into the chat box and press Enter: ```What common themes or research questions emerge when examining these articles together?```